Campaign to Restore Snake River salmon

 Seizing an opportunity to restore the lower Snake River and recover endangered salmon and steelhead.

-In the face of looming extinctions, decades of litigation, escalating costs and calls for justice, Washington State’s U.S. Senator Patty Murray and Governor Jay Inslee and Biden Administration officials in Washington D.C. committed last fall to work urgently with Northwest people to develop and deliver a comprehensive solution to protect and recover Snake River salmon and invest in the region's communities – by July 31, 2022.
-Just a few months from now.
+In the face of looming extinctions, decades of litigation, escalating costs and calls for justice, Washington State’s U.S. Senator Patty Murray and Governor Jay Inslee and Biden Administration officials in Washington D.C. committed to work urgently with Northwest people to develop and deliver a comprehensive solution to protect and recover Snake River salmon and invest in the region's communities.

 Wild salmon are important

 Wild salmon are among our region’s keystone species.
 Their historic abundance is difficult to imagine today – tens of millions of adult salmon returning annually from the ocean to their natal rivers and streams - feeding other fish and wildlife, building our legendary forests, delivering ocean-sourced nutrients across millennia to the waters and lands of the Pacific Northwest.
 Tribal nations living here since time immemorial share a deep and reciprocal relationship with salmon.

 Unfortunately, salmon and the benefits they bring to Northwest people and ecosystems are at risk of disappearing today.
 Dozens of populations have already been lost.
 Many of those that remain swim on the edge of extinction.